My draft story

 So, the draft board has me down as a gay person and I wasn’t drafted to fight in Viet Nam.

-I am a proud draft dodger and one uncle never spoke to me again, although he didn’t know how I avoided it.
-Not one relative ever came back to me to apologize for me being right about that war, not even after McNamara admitted the truth of it many years later.
+I am a proud draft dodger and one uncle never spoke to me again, although he didn’t know exactly how I avoided it.
+Not one relative ever came back to me to apologize for me being right about that war, not even after McNamara admitted the truth of it many years later in his book.
+They are hypocrites.